python/cpython/Doc/library/asyncio-eventloop.rst

    If :meth:`stop` is called while :meth:`run_forever` is running, the loop will run the current batch of callbacks and then exit.
-   Note that callbacks scheduled by callbacks will not run in that case; they will run the next time :meth:`run_forever` or :meth:`run_until_complete` is called.
+   Note that callbacks scheduled by callbacks will not run in this case; instead, they will run the next time :meth:`run_forever` or :meth:`run_until_complete` is called.

 .. method:: loop.stop()